 Rebecca Deurlein is qualified for sharing information on parenting teenagers because she has a doctorate in educational leadership.
 She also served as a well-respected high school teacher for 16 years.
 Furthermore, she raised two children who are now successful young adults, living independently.
 I asked her to share with us the section of her book about how to encourage perseverance for kids and teenagers.
-I think this is so important to helping them accomplish goals in life.
+I think this is so important to helping them accomplish long-term goals in life.
 Persistence goes a long way when they face a challenging task or have to learn new skills.
 Without further ado, here is the excerpt.
 I hope you enjoy her tips for parenting teens.

 Teaching Kids Perseverance in the Age of Instant Gratification